CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-2/Sprint-4/Self-Paced Materials/1_Conducting Effective Market Research.md

 ## Applying human-centered design to market research in federal acquisition

-Human-centered design (HCD) isn’t just for product development, it can (and should) be applied to the acquisition process, especially in the critical early stage of market research.
+Human-centered design (HCD) isn’t just for product development; it can (and should) be applied to the acquisition process, especially in the critical early stage of market research.
 We can build a more effective and inclusive buying process by centering the needs, behaviors, and constraints of the vendor community, procurement staff, and program stakeholders.

-### Start with empathy—even after the RFI closes
+### Start with empathy — even after the RFI closes

 Most government RFIs go out with little follow-up or feedback once the window closes.
 But this is a missed opportunity for learning.
 Using HCD principles, we should treat RFIs as two-way engagements, not just data collection exercises.